-- 67 The auditor obtains a sufficient understanding of the SMSF and its environment, including its internal control, to identify and assess the risks of material misstatement of the financial report, whether due to fraud or error, and the risk of non-compliance with the specified requirements of the SISA and SISR, in order to design and perform further audit procedures.
-The risk assessment for the financial audit includes identifying and assessing risks at the financial report level and at the assertion level for classes of transactions, account balances and disclosures, as required by ASA 330. - 68 Under ASA 315 the auditor is required to examine the internal controls of the SMSF and document the auditor's understanding of the control environment.
-ASAE 3100 requires the auditor to document the key elements of the compliance framework, such as procedures for identifying, assessing and reporting compliance incidents and breaches. - 69 Under ASA 250 the auditor is required to consider whether the SMSF has breached the SISA or SISR previously and whether there is any outstanding correspondence or unresolved issues with the ATO.
-Any such matters identified will impact on the risk assessment and the auditor's assessment of the compliance framework. - 70 SMSFs are often small entities, with a close and related membership where control is vested in a few individuals.
+- The auditor obtains a sufficient understanding of the SMSF and its environment, including its internal control, to identify and assess the risks of material misstatement of the financial report, whether due to fraud or error, and the risk of non-compliance with the specified requirements of the SISA and SISR, in order to design and perform further audit procedures.
+The risk assessment for the financial audit includes identifying and assessing risks at the financial report level and at the assertion level for classes of transactions, account balances and disclosures, as required by ASA 330. - 67.68.
+Under ASA 315, the auditor is required to examine the internal controls of the SMSF and document the auditor's understanding of the control environment.
+ASAE 3100 requires the auditor to document the key elements of the compliance framework, such as procedures for identifying, assessing and reporting compliance incidents and breaches. - 68.69.
+Under ASA 250, the auditor is required to consider whether the SMSF has breached the SISA or SISR previously and whether there is any outstanding correspondence or unresolved issues with the ATO.
+Any such matters identified will impact on the risk assessment and the auditor's assessment of the compliance framework. - 69.70.
+SMSFs are often small entities, with a close and related membership where control is vested in a few individuals.
 There may be little or no opportunity for implementing proper segregation of duties in these circumstances.
 Consequently, the auditor may assess the SMSF's control environment and compliance framework as ineffective, in which case the auditor will be unable to rely on the effectiveness of the internal controls to reduce substantive testing.
+As a result, the auditor may design and perform further audit procedures which are primarily or entirely substantive procedures.

-29 Illustrative compliance procedures or compliance checklists are available as guidance for the SMSF auditor, such as Instructions for Auditors of SMSFs - Auditing a Self Managed Super Fund -Questions and statements to consider when auditing a self managed super fund (NAT 16308-08.2008) issued by the ATO, which is available at www.ato.gov.au/superprofessionals.
-In addition, the ATO's electronic SMSF audit tool (eSAT), for use in conducting the compliance audit, is due to be issued in 2008.
+Illustrative compliance procedures or compliance checklists are available as guidance for the SMSF auditor, such as Instructions for Auditors of SMSFs - Auditing a Self Managed Super Fund -Questions and statements to consider when auditing a self managed super fund (NAT 16308-08.2008) issued by the ATO, which is available at www.ato.gov.au/superprofessionals.
+In addition, the ATO's electronic SMSF audit tool (eSAT), for use in conducting the compliance engagementaudit, is due to be issued in 2008available on the ATO website.